 INDEPENDENT STUDY PROGRAM

-In its second year, ISP offers US students additional time in the school week for autonomy, flexibility, and exploration.
-Through ISP, Upper School students:
+In its third year, ISP offers US students additional time in the school week for autonomy and exploration.
+Through ISP, US students:

 - Select topics for their project-based learning (PBL) independent study.

-- Spend two class periods per week investigating these topics.
+- Spend time each week investigating these topics.

 - Meet regularly with a designated ISP mentor.